Director, Neuroethics Program

 Assistant Professor, Departments of Neurology and Psychiatry and Behavioral Sciences

 Karen Rommelfanger is the Neuroethics Program Director at the Center for Ethics and an Assistant Professor in the Department of Neurology and the Department of Psychiatry and Behavioral Sciences.
 Dr. Rommelfanger received her PhD in Neuroscience from Emory University, her research focused on movement disorders.
 Her current research explores the nature and utility of placebo using Psychogenic Movement Disorders as a therapeutic model.
 Her broader research cannon explores how evolving neuroscience and neurotechnologies challenge societal definitions of disease and medicine.
 She is also the Neuroscience Editor-in-Residence for the American Journal of Bioethics Neuroscience.
-Dr. Rommelfanger was recently appointed to the NIH BRAIN Initiative Neuroethics Workgroup.
+Dr. Rommelfanger was recently appointed to the NIH BRAIN Initiative Neuroethics Division.

 Dr. Rommelfanger has been a neuroscience researcher for over 10 years and her work has been published in high-impact peer-reviewed journals such as the Proceedings of the National Academy of Sciences, and the Journal of Neuroscience; her research on Parkinson Disease has been featured in the popular media including Scientific American.
 She has presented her work at both international and national conferences and has worked in prestigious laboratories in the U.S. and Japan using a broad array of neurotechnologies from brain imaging and behavioral techniques to electrophysiological recording of individual brain cells.